 3. Classical Music Concerts

 Paris is one of the best places on earth to listen to heavenly strains of Chopin, Bach and Verdi, to name but a few, with. ancient churches like Saint-Julien-le-Pauvre, Saint-Ephrem and La Madeleine coming into their own over the festive season.
 Throughout the year, they offer a rich calendar of varied concerts that are a feast for the eyes and the ears.
 There are also select jazz clubs in the city, while the magnificent Église Saint-Germain-des-Prés regularly hosts sell out Gospel musical soirées.
-We are always on the lookout for the best performances to suggest as part of the Customized Itineraries we plan : read more about our personalized programs here.

 One of the highlights for many Paris Perfect guests is one of our afternoon guided walking tours.
 Routes include destinations such as Île Saint-Louis and the Île de la Cité islands, including a Notre Dame visit and culminating in an unforgettable early evening concert of Vivaldi’s celebrated Four Seasons masterpiece.
 Arriving at the exquisite Sainte-Chapelle with its majestic stained glass windows is often quoted as being the most memorable moment of the vacation.

 Going to the movies is one of the city’s most popular pursuits and France is considered to be the birthplace of le cinéma.
 Paris has the highest density of cinema theaters per inhabitant in the world.
 The local industry is still going strong and France produced a record-breaking 300 French feature length films in 2015.
 Even better, nearly all films in Paris are projected in the original language or V.O (Version Originale) with French subtitles, which means you get to watch and hear the film in its native English, French, Spanish or Japanese spoken language accordingly.